conormckenzie/reasoning-engine/docs/KnowledgeRepresentationV3.md

 Based on its `NodeRole`, a `NodeV3` object utilizes specific properties:

 *   **If `Role == NodeRole.Variable`:**
     *   `ProbabilityDistribution Distribution`: Holds a `ProbabilityDistribution` object representing the node's current belief state `P(Self)`.
 This distribution is **not conditional** on parents in its definition; dependencies are handled via Function nodes.
-It must be non-null.
+The `Node` constructor initializes this property, so it will be non-null, though potentially empty until populated via `AddPoint` or `AddRange`.
 *   **If `Role == NodeRole.Function`:**
     *   `FunctionType Function`: An enum (`Core/FunctionTypes.cs`) specifying the operation (e.g., `Linear`, `DefinedOp`, `NeuralNet`).
     *   `Dictionary<string, object> FunctionParams`: Stores parameters for the function (e.g., `"Weights"`, `"Bias"` for `Linear`; `"Operation": "Multiply"` for `DefinedOp`).